9 Best Things to do in Kraków, Poland.

 2. Tour Wawel Castle and Museum

-Perched on a hill above the Vistula River, Wawel Castle (VAH-vel) is one of the top things to do in Kraków.
+Perched on a hill above the Vistula River, Wawel Castle (VAH-vel) is one of the best things to do in Kraków.
 Once the seat of Poland’s kings, it now houses a museum showcasing centuries of history, art, and culture.
 Inside its grand halls, you’ll find royal chambers, priceless tapestries, and the Crown Treasury and Armoury.

 3. Tour the Kazimierz District (Jewish Quarter)